 In reality, it is difficult to quantify how complex your case will be, and things can change in an instant.

-And, even if it was simple, cases often take unexpected (somestimes unfortunate) turns.
+And, even if it was simple, cases often take unexpected (sometimes unfortunate) turns.
 Interesting legal issues may pop up.
-Witnesses, parties, and attorneys (SHOCKER ALERT!) can be uncooperative, stubborn, or even hostile.
+Witnesses, parties, and even attorneys can be uncooperative, stubborn, or even hostile.

 With that in mind, here are a few factors to consider when evaluating how complex your case is:

 Does your case involve technical, scientific, or otherwise complex subject matter?
 If so, you will need to not only learn and understand the relevant legal standards for proving your case, but also the necessary scientific and technical concepts and workings.

 This is especially true in actions for product liability, professional negligence (e.g., doctors, attorneys, architects, engineers, etc.), and intellectual property (e.g., trademarks, patents, copyrights, etc.).
 But this is not a complete list … use your judgment!

 This all depends on the knowledge you bring into the lawsuit and what you need to learn to prove your case.
 Will you need to learn some medicine?
 How toaster ovens are built?
 The standards of professional conduct for accountants?

 How many parties are involved in the lawsuit?
 Are they businesses, individuals, government entities, non-profits, or some combination?
 Are they able to fund their legal fees and mount a strong opposition to you?